 How Does the Voting Process Work?

-There are a few different ways you can vote as a shareholder.
+There are a few different ways you can exercise your shareholder voting rights.
 These differ depending on the company and what type of owner you are.
-For example, certain companies give shareholders one vote per share of stock they own, while others give each shareholder one vote total.
+As mentioned, certain companies may give shareholders one vote per share of stock they own, while others give each shareholder one vote total.

 If you get one vote per share, this means you have a larger say in decision-making at the corporate level if you are more heavily invested in the company.